 If you’re looking for some good beaches to stop at, you can stop in Santa Monica to visit the various shops there and visit the pier.
 Malibu is another popular place to stop, and you may even see a celebrity or two out on the waves.

 If you want a different but fun experience for lunch, you can stop at Cold Spring Tavern.
-This is an old stagecoach stop in the mountains with a restaurant and the old village behind it.
+This is an old stagecoach stop in the mountains with a restaurant and an old village behind it.
 You can even see the former jail (it’s tiny!).
 I highly recommend stopping here on your Los Angeles to San Francisco road trip.

 On your way to your hotel, stop at Cachuma Lake.
-You can get in here 20 minutes for free if you just want to drive around and take pictures.
+You can get in here for 20 minutes for free if you just want to drive around and take pictures.
 There are plenty of areas to have a picnic if you want to spend more time here as well.

-Day 3 – Pismo Beach to Carmel
+Day 3 – Pismo Beach to San Francisco

 During this part of your Los Angeles to San Francisco road trip, take some time to explore the cute town of Pismo Beach.
 You can get clam chowder at Splash Cafe for a delicious lunch.